 - Providing over-the-counter medicines when needed to help relieve discomforting symptoms including fever, coughing, as well as aches and pains.

-- Assisting them with grocery shopping, filling prescriptions, and performing household chores, in order to provide them with as much rest as possible.
+- Assisting them with grocery shopping, filling prescriptions, and performing household chores, to provide them with as much rest as possible.

 - Separating patients from their pets, especially when they are sick, as much as possible.

-- If they are sick, we make sure they receive plenty of rest and drink a lot of fluids in order to help alleviate symptoms and recover.
+- If they are sick, we make sure they receive plenty of rest and drink a lot of fluids to help alleviate symptoms and recover.

 How Caregivers Should Care For Themselves